 You might find that public AMIs suit your needs.
 However, you might want to customize a public AMI and save that customized AMI for your own use later on.
 For more information about creating your own AMIs, see Creating Your Own AMIs (p.
-31).
+69).

 After you create a new AMI, you can keep it private so that only you can use it, or you can share it with only specific AWS accounts that you specify.
 Another option is to make your customized AMI public so that the EC2 community can use it.
 Building safe, secure, usable AMIs for public consumption is a fairly straightforward process, if you follow a few simple guidelines.
-For information on how to use shared AMIs and how to share AMIs, see Shared AMIs (p.
-24) and Sharing AMIs Safely (p.
-58).
+For information on how to share AMIs and how to use shared AMIs, see Sharing AMIs (p.
+54).

 To help categorize and manage your AMIs, you can assign tags of your choice to them.
 For more information, see Tagging Your Amazon EC2 Resources (p.
-540).
+547).